 Who Will Have Access?

-Chase is launching its Chase Sapphire Lounge by The Club network in collaboration with Airport Dimensions, the group behind The Club family of lounges that Priority Pass members have access to.
+Chase is launching its Chase Sapphire Lounge by The Club network in collaboration with Airport Dimensions, the group behind The Club lounge network that’s accessible to Priority Pass members.
 Further, we now know that any person with a Priority Pass membership will have access to Chase Sapphire Lounge by The Club.
-This is certainly the opposite approach to what American Express has taken by limiting access to its Centurion Lounges to those who hold The Platinum Card® from American Express.
+This is certainly the opposite approach to what American Express has taken by limiting access to its Centurion Lounges to eligible Amex cardholders.

 In this case, any person with a credit card that offers a Priority Pass membership upon enrollment will be able to access these lounges, including those with the following cards: